Gatobuho/tomos-y-tumbas/rules/character_creation.md

 ### Skill progression

-When you use a skill and get a Critical Success or a Critical Failure you gain a skill point.
-You can spend this skill point to increase the dice step of the skill you used.
-You can only increase a skill once per session.
+When you use a skill and get a Critical Success or a Critical Failure you gain a point to that skill.
+You can spend this point when you make a rest to roll your skill dice.
+On a 1 you [Step Up](#step-up) your skill dice.

 ### Abilities